Vahor/n8n-kit/README.md

 - Add more precise types
 - Node with multiple inputs (merge)
 - Node output type (stored and usable with a state parametrr in the next method)
+- Call to subworkflow with correct input parameters.

 - Add credentials references